scarrascom/Rellipy/README.md

 # Rellipy
-Python code to extract Rayleigh-wave ellipticity and phase-shift from earthquake recordings.
-Developed and first applied for:
+Python package to extract Rayleigh-wave ellipticity and phase-shift from earthquake recordings.

+Rellipy was developed and first applied for:

-_Carrasco et al. (2023), "Constraints for the Martian crustal structure from Rayleigh waves ellipticity of large seismic events", submitted to GRL._
+Carrasco et al. (2023), "Constraints for the Martian crustal structure from Rayleigh waves ellipticity of large seismic events", Geophysical Research Letters, 50, e2023GL104816. [doi:10.1029/2023GL104816](https://doi.org/10.1029/2023GL104816)

 This repository contains the following scripts: